 According to a 2015 survey by the International Federation of Health Plans, the average cost of delivering a baby in the United States was $10,808.

 Li Tian, mom blogger and founder of Full Time Baby tells us you should budget to spend at least $10,000 when delivering a baby.
 However, from her personal experience, she spent $2,000 out-of-pocket with both of her kids.
 This is why choosing the right insurance plan in advance is crucial.

 “If parents have fairly comprehensive coverage, they might even hit their out-of-pocket maximums.”

+What you pay depends on the insurance you have.
 To put this into perspective, here are examples of different insurance plans and how each can impact out-of-pocket costs.

 - Scenario A: You have a zero deductible plan and pay high monthly premiums.
 As a result, your health insurance provider should pay for the entire delivery.

 - Scenario B: You have a low premium and high-deductible plan with 80/20 coinsurance.
 Your deductible is $5,000, so you’d have to hit that before your insurance would begin paying for your delivery.
 Because of your coinsurance, you would also have to pay 20% of the delivery costs and any agreed copays.